 Nobu?
-You must have already heard the name.
-Most probably in the mouth of a London financier or a food-trotter in “name-dropping” mode.
+You must have heard this name before.
+Probably from the mouth of a London financier or a food-trotter in “name-dropping” mode.

-Explanation: in 1977, chef Nobu Matsuhisa opens a restaurant in Beverly Hills where he twists traditional Japanese cuisine with Peruvian inspirations and a good dose of new agitude.
-People went nuts and were totally smitten.
-The next step was planetary successthat led to the democratization of Japanese and fusion cuisine as we know it today with restaurants around the world from London to Monaco, Los Angeles or Tokyo .
+Explanation: in 1977, chef Nobu Matsuhisa opened a restaurant in Beverly Hills where he twisted traditional Japanese cuisine with Peruvian inspirations and a good dose of new agitude.
+People love it, it's the craze.
+This is followed by a worldwide success which has largely enabled the democratization of Japanese and fusion cuisine as we know it today with restaurants all over the world, from London, Monaco, Los Angeles or Tokyo .

-Open Monday to Friday—lunch and dinner.
-On Saturday and Sunday, dinner only.
+Open Monday to Friday noon and evening.
+Saturday and Sunday evening only.